Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: The Proposed EMCF

-The autocorrelation function $R_h: D\times D \to \mathbb{C}$ is usually called the {\it kernel} of the GRF $h$.
-Note that not all of the bi-variate functions are kernels of some GRF.
-To represent some GRF, the kernel function must be positive semi-definite~\cite{williams2006gaussian}.
+The autocorrelation function $R_h: D\times D \to \mathbb{C}$ is usually called the {\it kernel} of the CSGRF $h$.
+Note that not all of the bi-variate functions are kernels of some CSGRF.
+To represent some CSGRF, the kernel function must be positive semi-definite~\cite{williams2006gaussian}.

-In order to model the wireless channel with GRFs, some restrictions must be imposed on the GRF kernel to make the generated random functions $h({\bf x}, t, \omega)$ subject to the EM propagation constraints.
-Suppose we want to model the electric field distribution by a GRF $h({\bf x}, t)$, where $({\bf x}, t)\in\mathbb{R}^4$ is a four-dimensional vector\footnote{This four-dimensional vector is called the spacetime coordinate in Einstein's special and general relativity.}.
+In order to model the wireless channel with CSGRFs, some restrictions must be imposed on the CSGRF kernel to make the generated random functions $h({\bf x}, t, \omega)$ subject to the EM propagation constraints.
+Suppose we want to model the electric field distribution by a CSGRF $h({\bf x}, t)$, where $({\bf x}, t)\in\mathbb{R}^4$ is a four-dimensional vector\footnote{This four-dimensional vector is called the spacetime coordinate in Einstein's special and general relativity.}.
 It can be derived from Maxwell's equations that, a time-harmonic electric field ${\bf E}({\bf x}, t) = {\bf E}(x_1, x_2, x_3, t): \mathbb{R}^4 \to \mathbb{C}^3$ with fixed frequency $f_0$ satisfies the Helmholtz equation

 where $k_0 = 2\pi f_0/c$ is the wavenumber.
 By applying the Helmholtz operator to the random field $h({\bf x}, \omega)$ for each $\omega$ and taking the probabilistic average, we obtain from~\eqref{eqn:mean-covariance-functions} that